Context-Aware Sparse Deep Coordination Graphs: Experiments

 We can see that our method significantly outperforms fully-decomposed value-based methods.
 The reason is that fully-decomposed methods suffer from the \emph{relative overgeneralization} issue and miscoordination problems in partially observable environments with stochasticity.
 For example, on task $\mathtt{Pursuit}$~\citep{benda1986optimal}, if more than one agent catches one prey simultaneously, these agents will be rewarded 1.
 However, if only one agent catches prey, it fails and gets a punishment of -1.
 For an agent with a limited sight range, the reward it obtains when taking the same action (catching a prey) under the same local observation depends on the actions of other agents and changes dramatically.
 This is the relative overgeneralization problem.
-Another example is $\mathtt{Hallway}$~\citep{wang2020learning}, where several agents need to reach a goal state simultaneously but without the knowledge of each other's location.
+Another example is $\mathtt{Hallway}$~\citep{wang2020learning}, where several agents need to reach a goal state simultaneously without knowing each other's location.
 Fully-decomposed methods cannot solve this problem if the initial positions of agents are stochastic.

 For DCG, we use its default settings of complete graphs and no low-rank approximation.
-We observe that DCG outperforms \name~on $\mathtt{Hallway}$ but is less effective on tasks characterized by sparse coordination interdependence like $\mathtt{Sensor}$.
-We hypothesize this is because coordinating actions with all other agents requires the shared estimator to express payoff functions of most agent pairs accurately enough, which is beyond the representational capacity of the network or needs more samples to learn, hurting the performance of DCG on loosely coupled tasks.
+We observe that DCG is less effective on tasks characterized by sparse coordination interdependence like $\mathtt{Sensor}$.
+We hypothesize this is because coordinating actions with all other agents requires the shared estimator to express payoff functions of most agent pairs accurately enough, which needs more samples to learn, hurting the performance of DCG on loosely coupled tasks.